-The team sees these issues regularly –– and have compiled a string list of the most common below.
+Our team sees these issues regularly – and have compiled a string list of the most common below.

 Go ahead, check off right next to the ones that apply to your business.
 Check off more than one, and it’s time to replatform.

-- A brand can’t afford to continue doing business with their existing ecommerce platform due to the high maintenance costs.
+- We can’t afford to continue doing business with our existing ecommerce platform due to the high maintenance costs.

-- New initiatives pop up, such as launching new brands, product lines or into new markets.
-With new launches, many brands will test out more cost-effective solutions in order to prove out concept.
-Often, the more cost-effective platforms outperform the legacy platform the main brand is using, and thus a migration is prompted.
+- We’re working on new initiatives such as launching new brands, product lines or launching into new markets.
+With new launches, we want to test out more cost-effective solutions in order to prove out concept.
+We’ve begun to see that the more cost-effective platforms outperform our legacy platform the main brand is using.

-- The old solution has grown unstable under peak traffic conditions, resulting in slow site performance and bad customer experience.
+- Our old solution has grown unstable under peak traffic conditions, resulting in slow site performance and bad customer experience.

-- The catalogue database can’t handle the physical number of SKUs you’ve added to the catalogue over the years.
+- The catalogue database can’t handle the physical number of SKUs we’ve added to the catalogue over the years.

 - The platform only captures a limited number of attributes, can only associate a limited number of product related assets, has a limited call volume on APIs or, as in some cases, can’t handle certain types of content such as video.

-- It takes too long to develop new features on the old platform and the backlog of projects in IT becomes unmanageable or cost prohibitive.
+- It takes too long to develop new features on the old platform and the backlog of projects in IT is becoming unmanageable and cost prohibitive.

-- Marketing teams are at the tip of the spear in online businesses and so they are usually the ones pushing for ecommerce replatforming.
-Marketing is tasked with not only reaching potential customers and driving traffic to the site, but also converting at the highest rate possible.
-The team wants something more intuitive, allowing them to be more creative and quick in their GTM execution.
+- In our organization, our marketing team is the tip of the spear for online growth.
+Our marketing team is tasked with not only reaching potential customers and driving traffic to the site, but also converting at the highest rate possible.
+We want something more intuitive, allowing us to be more creative and quick in our GTM execution.

-- Old ecommerce platforms can prevent marketing from converting visitors that otherwise might have converted on a newer, more featured platform.
-Worse still, a company’s old platform may prevent them from competing in key areas entirely.
-Some of the key features and capabilities that marketing are looking for include
+- Our old ecommerce platform prevents our marketing team from converting visitors that otherwise might have converted on a newer, more featured platform.
+Worse still, our old platform prevents us from competing in key areas entirely.
+Some of the key features and capabilities that our marketing team is looking for include

 - Improved Site Search: Directed and faceted.
 Marketing wants to be able to control search results for the best possible user experience.